jawad1989/Vagrant101/README.md

 # 8. Running Multiple VMs
 for creating multiple boxes we have to add conf in vagrant file, in example below we are creating two boxes one more mongo other for node
+* config.vm.define: craeteds a new object that can be configured independantly, to allow single vagrantFile to define multiple boxes
 ```
 # Every Vagrant development environment requires a box.
 You can search for
   # boxes at https://vagrantcloud.com/search.